mmeesit/SvgMap/README.md

 # SvgMap

 Basically, I am doing this with SVG image paths - I am searching the map point path position in relation to main svg element.
-Then I am finding random map point between 1-6175 (current map point amount) and adding a map pin to it.
+Then I am searching for random map point between 1-6175 (current map point amount) and adding a map pin to it.
-Some pins will become absolute, ie Moscow, Berlin, New York, which also have a text point or sorts.
+Some pins will become absolute, ie Moscow, Berlin, New York, which also have a text and info card or sorts.
 It will find random map points every 15 seconds, except the static points, until 5 minutes runs out.

 Currently pins are added already in the main SVG, inside a group.